jfaleiro/datasciencepatterns/RegressionModels/index.md

 Means that agriculture for example has 2 times impact in error in comparison if it was a purely random regressor.
 Infant.Mortality (low, approx 1) is uncorrelated to any of the other regressors.

+Also, `vif` is the variation inflation, and the square of standard error inflation:

 ```r
 sqrt(vif(fit)) #I prefer sd